Chart Color Schemes

 Educational outcomes in Harristown fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 18.0%, significantly lower than Australia's average of 30.4%.
 Bachelor degrees are the most common at 12.5%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.2%).
 Vocational credentials are prevalent, with 37.6% of residents aged 15+ holding them, including advanced diplomas (8.9%) and certificates (28.7%).
-Educational participation is high, with 29.7% currently enrolled in formal education: 9.3% in primary, 8.7% in secondary, and 4.9% in tertiary education.
+Educational participation is high, with 29.7% of residents currently enrolled in formal education: 9.3% in primary, 8.7% in secondary, and 4.9% in tertiary education.

 Educational participation is notably high, with 29.7% of residents currently enrolled in formal education.
 This includes 9.3% in primary education, 8.7% in secondary education, and 4.9% pursuing tertiary education.